sighupio/getting-started/distro-on-eks/README.md

-# Fury on EKS
+# SIGHUP Distribution on EKS

-This step-by-step tutorial guides you to deploy the **Kubernetes Fury Distribution** (KFD) on an EKS cluster on AWS using the furyctl `>=0.31.0`
+This step-by-step tutorial guides you to deploy the **SIGHUP Distribution** (SKD) on an EKS cluster on AWS using the furyctl `>=0.31.0`

 This tutorial covers the following steps:

 1. Configure the EKS cluster with the configuration file `furyctl.yaml`
 2. Deploy an EKS Kubernetes cluster on AWS with `furyctl`
-3. Explore the Kubernetes Fury Distribution
+3. Explore the SIGHUP Distribution
 4. Advanced Distribution usage
 5. Teardown of the environment